Alpha-Synuclein: The Gateway to Parkinsonism - Innsbruck

 Critically discuss the value of biomarkers in the early diagnosis of PD and MSA

 Review disease modification interventions in PD and MSA including immunization

-This course is recommended for neuroscientists and movement disorder neurologists with an interest in alpha-synucleinopathies such as Parkinson`s disease and multiple system atrophy.
+This course was recommended for neuroscientists and movement disorder neurologists with an interest in alpha-synucleinopathies such as Parkinson`s disease and multiple system atrophy.

 The International Parkinson and Movement Disorder Society is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS).
 “Deep Brain Stimulation for Movement Disorders” is designated for a maximum of 8 hours of European external CME credits.
 Each medical specialist should claim only those hours of credit that he or she actually spent in the educational activity.